drudiego/teamApp/README.md

 # teamApp

-A simple responsive website to showcase a chat application.
+A simple responsive website to market a chat application.
 Made only with HTML, CSS and vanilla JS.
 <br>
 You can check the <a href="https://drudiego.github.io/teamApp/">live demo here</a>.